spack/spack-tutorial/tutorial_environments.rst

-Spack environments provide users with *virtual environments* (think Python and Conda), where packages in one environment are segregated from those of another.
-These environments can be managed or unmanaged.
+Spack environments provide users with *virtual environments* (think Python and Conda), where packages in one environment are separating from those of another.
+These environments can be managed or independent.
 In either case, their environment files can be used to reproduce builds on other machines.

 ^^^^^^^^^^^^^^^^^